DGKSK8LIFE/My-Game-Scripts/README.md

 # My-Game-Scripts
-scripts I write to make mobility and other mechanics in video games I play easier
+Scripts I'm writing to make mobility and other mechanics in video games I play easier.